title

 The Russian writer, Count Leo Tolstoy, appealed to Alexander III to spare his father's murders and "to meet his enemies on the field of ideas."
 The terrorists had ideals, said Tolstoy, and he advised Alexander to counter their ideals with "another ideal, higher than theirs, greater and more generous."

-Tsar Alexander III was closer to the ideology of his former tutor, Konstantine Pobedonostsev -- since 1880 lay head of the Russian Orthodox Church.
+Tsar Alexander III was closer to the ideology of his former tutor, Konstantine Pobedonostsev, since 1880 lay head of the Russian Orthodox Church.
 Pobedonostsev argued against parliamentary government, declaring against "the dexterous manipulators of votes."
-They, he claimed, " ... rule the people as any despot or military dictator might rule it."
 He described elected representatives as defending the interests of narrow constituencies.
 A monarch alone, he said, embodies the common interest.
 Pobedonostsev saw liberal ideas as a threat to Romanov authority and claimed that all opposition to Romanov authority should be ruthlessly crushed.

-Jews had already been restricted to towns and smaller settlements inhabited by merchants and craftsmen, within what was called the Pale, and not allowed in the countryside alongside non-Jews.
+Jews had already been restricted to towns and smaller settlements inhabited by merchants and craftsmen within what was called the Pale.
+They were not allowed in the countryside alongside non-Jews.
 A few Jews had managed to surmount these restrictions, while only a small percentage were allowed to study at a university.
-At the bottom of his order, in 1887, to restrict the number of Jews at universities, Alexander III wrote "Let us never forget that it was the Jews who crucified Jesus."
+At the bottom of his order, in 1887, to restrict the number of Jews at universities, Alexander III wrote: "Let us never forget that it was the Jews who crucified Jesus."

 Many Jews had been invited to settle in Poland before the Russians had taken control of Polish lands, and now many from Russia-controlled Poland and from western Russia would be among those "Eastern Europeans" who migrated to the United States.
 Between 1881 and 1914 nearly two million Jews would arrive in the United States, mostly from Eastern Europe.

-During the rule of Alexander III, the central government's police (now called the Okhrana), made no distinction between terrorists and activists of the non-violent variety.
+Meanwhile the government's Department for Protecting the Public Security and Order, the Okhrana, founded in 1880, made no distinction between terrorists and activists of the non-violent variety.
 Censorship was tightened, and publishers and writers with liberal ideas were harassed.
 Activists were arrested, imprisoned, commonly tried by courts-martial and ex-communicated.
 Thousands were exiled to Siberia and in some cases hanged.
 But opposition to monarchical rule was not eliminated.
 It was merely forced underground.